What does reactive protein in the blood indicate?

 • sudden coronary death.

-It is important!
+This is important!
 The level of reactive protein in the blood decreases with the use of acetylsalicylic acid and statins, which reduce inflammation in the walls of blood vessels in atherosclerosis.
-Moderate alcohol consumption, weight loss, regular physical activity, contribute to a decrease in protein levels and, accordingly, reduce the risk of vascular pathologies.
+Moderate alcohol consumption, weight loss, and regular physical activity help reduce protein levels and, accordingly, reduce the risk of vascular pathologies.

-It is thanks to the studies of the CRP level in combination with other indicators that they help to assess the risk of these pathologies in relatively healthy individuals, as well as to predict the course of the disease in patients with cardiac pathologies, which helps in their prevention and in planning drug therapy tactics.
+It is thanks to studies of the level of CRP in combination with other indicators that they help to assess the risk of these pathologies in relatively healthy individuals, as well as to predict the course of the disease in patients with cardiac pathologies, which helps in their prevention and in planning drug therapy tactics.

-1. To assess the risk of developing cardiovascular pathologies in apparently healthy patients (in combination with other markers).
+1. To assess the risk of developing cardiovascular pathologies in practically healthy patients (in combination with other markers).

-2. To predict complications (stroke, myocardial infarction, sudden coronary death) in persons with arterial hypertension and coronary artery disease;
+2. To predict complications (stroke, myocardial infarction, sudden coronary death) in people with arterial hypertension and coronary artery disease;

 3. To assess the effectiveness of prescribed therapy for pathologies of the circulatory system;